luizrenault/a-29b-community/README.md

 - A/G Profiles
 - A/G mode select with Stick Step button.
 - A/G select different weapons
+- FIX is only cosmetic because currently there is only pure EGI/GPS navigation.
+- Create the alarms for the parameters in the LMT format.
+- Move the FYT in HUD according to the DTK position.
+- Show the DTK information in ADHSI.
+- Set the AA DGFT piper size relative to UFCP_WS (target wingspan in metres)

 ## Version 0.1.8b - 04 April 2021 - Happy Easter